 With an average of 35 percent fat (between 30 percent and 36 percent), whipping cream contains enough fat to be... well, whipped.
-Whipping cream is also perfect for soups and stews, since its fat content makes it much less likely to curdle when heated.
+Whipping cream is also perfect for soups and stews since its fat content makes it much less likely to curdle when heated.

-Whipping cream is very close in fat content to heavy cream, so it makes a useful substitute in a pinch, or when trying to eliminate some of the fat from your favorite creamy dishes.
+Whipping cream is very close in fat content to heavy cream, so it makes a useful stand-in in a pinch, or when trying to eliminate some of the fat from your favorite creamy dishes.

 Remember: Despite the name, whipping cream isn't actually the best option for making whipped cream.
 That designation belongs to ...

 As far as cream goes, here's the cream of the crop.
-Heavy cream clocks in at a rich 38 percent fat (though it can reach above 40 percent), so it's pretty close to whipping cream and can be used as such - whipped, churned into ice cream or added to sauces and soups.
+Heavy cream clocks in at a rich 38 percent milk fat (though it can reach above 40 percent), so it's pretty close to whipping cream and can be used as such - whipped, churned into ice cream or added to sauces and soups.